[R] SB 2430

 In January 2019, New York lawmakers again introduced a bill that would create a state-sponsored blacklist of individuals, organizations, and companies that support boycotts for Palestinian rights and deny entities on the list access to state contracts and investment of state funds.

 Previous bills had addressed boycotts of “allied countries,” including Israel.
 The 2019 bill focuses specifically on boycotts of Israel and includes “territories controlled by the State of Israel.”
 While the 2016 executive order signed by the governor applies only to investments by certain state agencies, the 2019 bill would apply to state retirement fund investments and state contracts.

 In March 2017, with almost no notice, no public hearing, no opportunity for public input, the New York State Senate passed three anti-protest bills targeting Palestine advocacy.
-These bills have not passed the New York State Assembly.
+These bills did passed the New York State Assembly.

 S.2492 would create a state-sponsored blacklist of individuals, organizations, and companies that support boycotts for Palestinian rights, and would unconstitutionally deny them state benefits.
 When a previous iteration of S.2492 failed to pass the New York State legislature in 2016, Governor Cuomo side-stepped the democratic process, signing a widely criticized Executive Order similar to the failed bill (the Executive Order does not blacklist individuals).
 New York State Assembly considered a slightly different bill A3239 that would also have created a blacklist and required divestment from companies that boycott Israel.

 S.2493 aims to prohibit public funding of student organizations at pubic universities in New York if the student organization advocates for boycotts of "allied nations," including Israel.
 The bill also prohibits funding to such student groups that promote or permit intolerance, discrimination, or hate speech.
 An earlier version of S.2493 failed to pass the legislature in 2016.